markclare1992/markclare1992.github.io/_pages/about.md

 ### Footbal Trader
 #### Spreadex
 ##### September 2015 - Present
-Web scraping to maintain databases relevant for pricing.
-(Using Rvest & tidyverse) Shiny app development to simplify pricing process.
-(Using shiny & ggplot) Various short term ratings for top all leagues.
-(Using caret & Rstan) Long term pricing for leagues and tournaments.
+Web scraping to maintain databases relevant for pricing (using Rvest & tidyverse).
+Shiny app development to simplify pricing process (using shiny & ggplot).
+Various short term ratings for top all leagues (using caret & Rstan).
+Long term pricing for leagues and tournaments.
 Modelling and pricing of niche markets.